-Plants which loose water by guttation are restricted to few taxons in the plant kingdom; hardly there are 150 – 250 plants – ex.
+Plants which loose water by guttation are restricted to few taxons in the plant kingdom; hardly there are 150 – 250 plant species – ex.
 Tomato, grasses, colochasia, cucurbita members, balsam, etc. Colochasia, an aquatic plant has been found to loose more than 250 ml of water per day.
 Otherwise, the amount of water lost by guttation is hardly of any significance.
-Unlike transpiration process, guttation takes place only under certain conditions like high relative humidity in the atmosphere and plants of water in the soil.
+Unlike transpiration process, guttation takes place only under certain conditions like high relative humidity in the atmosphere and plants with high amount of water in the soil.

 Naturally grown fresh fruits and vegetables, for example, are rich in biophotons.
 It’s obvious.
 You need not be a mystic who can see auras to understand.
 The reality of light waves, or biophotons energy, is obvious to any receptive and discerning eye.

 Biophotons shown below, elevate the organism – such as your physical body – to a higher oscillation.
 As I read that, basically, if you eat fresh, clean food grown on healthy natural land, you support your body at a higher, healthier vibe.

 The water that is lost in this process is not pure but contains minerals, organic acids, sugars and even enzymes.
 The estimation of solutes lost in this process, reveal that certain plants loose about 200-500 mg of solutes per liter of water.
 On evaporation, the solutes that remain at the margins or tips of leaves cause salt burning, which is often called Guttation burn.
 The liquid drops that are exuded from the leaves are always through special structures called water stomata or hydathodes.
 Sometimes, the droplets found at the margin or apex, where hydathodes present, look like dew drops, but they are actually, the liquid drops that are forced out by guttation process.